shadowbaofu/rogueEditor/README.md

 ## Running the program without Python

 - Download rogueEditor.zip from the "Compiled" folder or [here](https://github.com/OnyxdevSoftware/rogueEditor/raw/main/Compiled/rogueEditor.zip)
-- Unzip it and run "rogueEditor.exe".
+- Unzip/extract it into your desired location it and run "rogueEditor.exe".
+- It's recommended to create a new folder for its content.

 ## Warning